Faint-Black/toy-assembly-suite/README.md

 ```

 ## Run
-The emitted executable binary should be in the zig-out/bin/ directory, run the binary with the "-h" flag for more help information regarding the program specifications.
+The emitted executables should be in the zig-out/bin/ directory, run the binary with the "-h" flag for more help information regarding the program's specifications.